Stress and Pelvic Floor Tension

 • Pain down there?
 Uh-huh.

-In short, physical and mental stress can cause our pelvic floor muscles to actively contract—the pelvic-stress reflex response—and that can lead to pelvic floor dysfunction and overactive pelvic floor muscles.
+Stress can cause our pelvic floor muscles to actively contract—the pelvic-stress reflex response—and that can lead to overactive pelvic floor muscles.

-So, to take care of these uncomfortable issues, we need to address our stress.
+To take care of these uncomfortable issues, we need to address stress and pelvic floor tension.

-Four Signs and Symptoms of Overactivity in the Pelvic Floor
+Four Signs and Symptoms of an Overactive Pelvic Floor

-An overactive, or hypertonic, pelvic floor happens when our pelvic floor muscles get too tense and are unable to relax fully.
+An overactive, or hypertonic, pelvic floor occurs when our pelvic floor muscles cannot fully relax.
 There are tons of reasons why this happens, including chronic stress!

 Hypertonic pelvic floor symptoms include: